hardwario/twr-generic-node/README.md

 | battery voltage and capacity   | V, %   | Battery Module and Mini Battery module                                                                      |
 | LED effect setting             | NA     | Power Module                                                                                                |

-## Supported modules and IoT features - inputs
+## Supported modules and IoT input features
 MQTT Commands can be sent only from paired gateway.
 Use Core Module or USB Dongle with [gateway firmware](https://github.com/bigclownlabs/bcf-gateway) connected to Raspberry Pi with installed [BigClown Raspbian image]https://www.bigclown.com/doc/tutorials/raspberry-pi-installation/() or Computer with installed [BigClonw Playground](https://www.bigclown.com/doc/tutorials/playground-setup/).

 #### Read values from sensors and inputs using MQTT subscribe: